Mohammadreza-Tatlari/Document-Collection/Devlab/kolla-ansible-all-in-one.md

 its a software based virtual switch. it connects different network interfaces like network tunnels, physical NICs and VM interfaces. ovs uses **three distinct bridges** on each network node to separate and manage different types of traffic. </br>
 to identify and list it:
 - `docker exec -it openvswitch_db ovs-vsctl show` this command will list data related:
-1. **intergration bridge (`Bridge br-int`)**: this is the central hub. all virtual network interfaces for your VM connect to dhcp server and virtual routers and etc.
+1. **integration bridge (`Bridge br-int`)**: this is the central hub. all virtual network interfaces for your VM connect to dhcp server and virtual routers and etc.
-2. **Ports**: list of interfaces of VMs and servers, they are tagged via `tag` so their networks corelations are defined
+2. **Ports**: list of interfaces of VMs and servers, they are tagged via `tag` so their networks corelations are defined.
-3. **tunnel bridge (`Brdige br-tun`)**: it handles are the overlay network trafic between nodes. when a vm from a node wants to talk to another vm in another compute node, the tunnel bridge encapsulates traffic into a VXLAN tunnel and sends it across the physical network (the key to expand the private network across the cloud)
+3. **tunnel bridge (`Brdige br-tun`)**: it handles the overlay network traffic between nodes. when a vm from a node wants to talk to another vm in another compute node, the tunnel bridge encapsulates traffic into a VXLAN tunnel and sends it across the physical network (the key to expand the private network across the cloud).
 4. **external bridge (`bridge br-ex`)**: this is the gateway to the external world. it connects to the physical network interface (`eth1`) and manages traffic to provider networks and floating IPs. in short, it allows our VMs to reach the internet and be reachable.
 5. **patch ports (`Port patch-tun`)**: the separated bridged work together by being connected by patch ports. it acts as a virtual network that directly link ovs bridges